 Locally, the high levels of androgens released by the ovaries can cause numerous cysts and problems with egg release.
 This can lead to irregular periods and problems with fertility.

-Apart from the reproductive organs, symptoms of PCOS can include:
+Apart from the reproductive organs,

 - Excess hair growth in places like facial hair, on the back, chest, even fingers and toes